-Complete required temporary grading operations necessary for construction.
+- 1. Confirm existing BMPs from the initial phase, which are to be maintained throughout construction, are in working order and compliant with applicable regulations. - 2.
+Repair and/or replace any existing BMPs which are deemed inadequate. - Complete required temporary grading operations necessary for construction.
 Conduct excavation as needed for the underground utilities.
-Stockpile materials in accordance with the stockpile management (SP) BMP.
+Stockpile materials in accordance with the stockpile management (SP) BMP. - 4.
 Temporary stabilize (TS) all areas of the Site which will remain inactive for a period greater than 30 days.
-Temporary stabilization shall be implemented within 14 days of disturbance

-- 5. Add base course and commence roadway paving. - 6.
-Construction of Private Full Spectrum Extended Detention Facilities (Ponds 5 and 6) - 7.
+Temporary stabilization shall be implemented within 14 days of disturbance - 5.
+Add base course and commence roadway paving. - 6.
+Construction of permanent Private Full Spectrum Extended Detention Facilities (Pond 5).
+(The Full Spectrum Extended Detention Facilities cannot be constructed as part of the early grading permit) - 7.
 Achieve permanent stabilization in accordance with El Paso County, CDPHE and owner requirements. - 8.
 Remove remaining BMPs once permanent stabilization (PS) has been achieved.
 Repair and stabilize areas disturbed through BMP removal. - 9.
-Notify the owner of intent to file the notice of inactivation with the EL PASO COUNTY and CDPHE and receive owner acceptance to proceed with stormwater management close-out. - Notify the EL PASO COUNTY of the intent to file the notice of inactivation and receive EL PASO COUNTY field acceptance prior to proceeding with filing the notice of inactivation with the EL PASO COUNTY. - 11.
-Proceed with filing the notice of inactivation with the EL PASO COUNTY and CDPHE. - 12.
+Notify the owner of intent to file the notice of inactivation with the EL PASO COUNTY and CDPHE and receive owner acceptance to proceed with stormwater management close-out. - Notify the EL PASO COUNTY of the intent to file the notice of inactivation and receive EL PASO COUNTY field acceptance prior to proceeding with filing the notice of inactivation with the EL PASO COUNTY. - Proceed with filing the notice of inactivation with the EL PASO COUNTY and CDPHE. - 12.
 Provide the owner with a copy of all stormwater documentation (permits, inspection reports, logs, etc.).
 Upon completion of Project, file the notice of inactivation.